Arastryx/impart/README.md

 # Impart

-An open-source, no AI, fully offline gallery organization tool (currently Windows only)!
+An open-source, no AI, fully offline gallery organization tool (currently Windows and Linux only)!

 - Tag your art however you want, with as many tags as you want
 - Organize files into stacks (and tag those too!)